-Choosing A Betting Site
+Choosing a Betting Site

 Features That You Are Looking For

 Now that we’ve got the technical stuff out of the way, it’s time to have some fun.
-Online sportsbooks come in all shapes and sizes, and offer all sorts of features.
+Online sportsbooks come in all shapes and sizes and offer all sorts of features.
 Here are the main elements of a book that you should be shopping for:

 Live Betting – Live betting allows you to bet in-game while the action is happening.
-It’s a relatively new feature that has been implemented at many books over the last few years, so some books do it better than others.
+It’s a relatively new feature that has been implemented in many books over the last few years, so some books do it better than others.
 And some sportsbooks still don’t offer it.

-Low Juice – The amount of juice that you’re laying directly affects your bottom line.
+Low Juice – The amount of juice you’re laying directly affects your bottom line.
 Some sportsbooks offer cheaper lines (-105 on football instead of -110, for example), which means you would have to wager 5% less each time.
-In the long run, that can save you a lot of money and sharp bettors will understand that.
+In the long run, that can save you a lot of money, and sharp bettors will understand that.
 For recreational bettors, this is a smaller consideration.

 Casino/Racebook – Speaking of variety, a casino and racebook are an extension of that.
 Some sportsbooks will have a casino and a racebook side-by-side, which gives you more options to play when sports are not your fancy.
 If you’re a horse racing enthusiast, you can find some books that offer lines on every racetrack in North America.
-And if the casino games are your flavor, you can find live dealer, 3D slots and almost every other type of game that you can play in Vegas.
+And if the casino games are your flavor, you can find live dealer, 3D slots, and almost every other type of game you can play in Vegas.

 Deposit Bonus – Almost all sportsbooks will give you a deposit bonus to start, but some will offer more than others.
 10% is about the industry standard, but you can easily find more than that.
 Make sure you also consider what rollover is tied to the bonus when you accept it.
 Lastly, keep an eye on books that have reload bonuses on top of initial deposit bonuses.
 That gives you a chance to keep collecting coins even when you redeposit later on down the road.